 Final Thoughts on Roku Express

-We’re always looking to maximize our entertainment dollar, and the Roku Express offers a great way to do that.
+We’re always looking to maximize our entertainment dollars, and the Roku Express offers a great way to do that.
 At an affordable price point that offers more than just your basic options, it makes sense for an entry-level streaming device.

 If you’re a more advanced streaming consumer, the Express still may have a place in your life.
 For example, households with four or five televisions in the home could make good use of this product.

-Having a couple of these on secondary televisions is a great way to maximize the savings of cord cutting.
+Having a couple of these on secondary televisions is a great way to maximize the savings of cord-cutting.